Kathmandu – Bhaktapur – Nagarkot

 - Private guided sightseeing and comfortable accommodations

-- Vatsala Temple, made of sandstone and known for its beautiful Shikhara-style architecture.
+- Vatsala Temple constructed of sandstone and features a Shikhara-style architecture.